-2015 Annual Performance Objectives
+2016 Annual Performance Objectives

-For 2015, the annual incentive bonus plan for our named executive officers and our other senior executives was determined by two equally weighted components.
-The following were the 2015 performance objectives:
+For 2016, the annual incentive bonus plan for our named executive officers and our other senior executives was determined by two variously weighted components.
+The following were the 2016 performance objectives:

-- (i) Objectives/Operational Component (approximately 50% weighting): For 2015, the Objective Component primarily related to the identification and acquisition of new strategic development opportunities for the Company in immuno-oncology in addition to the development of our existing synthetic biology programs in collaboration with Intrexon.
-The compensation committee believes that these are appropriate goals for 2015 as the Company continues to focus on developing its immuno-oncology programs while identifying new opportunities for further development and growth through its partnerships with Intrexon, MD Anderson, Merck KgAa and others. - (ii) Stockholder Return Component (approximately 50% weighting): For 2015, the Stockholder Return Component was established by the compensation committee based on absolute stock price appreciation of our stock on a year-over-year basis as measured by the Company's stock price at the end of 2014 and 2015.
+- (i) Objectives/Operational Component (approximately 50% weighting): For 2016, the Objective Component primarily related to the ongoing development of our preclinical and clinical pipeline, and the identification and acquisition of new strategic development opportunities for the Company in immuno-oncology for the treatment of cancer and graft-versus-host-disease in collaboration with Intrexon.
+The compensation committee believes that these were appropriate goals for 2016 as the Company continues to focus on developing its immuno-oncology and graft-versus-host disease programs while identifying new opportunities for further development and growth through its partnerships with Intrexon, MD Anderson, Merck KGaA and others. - (ii) Stockholder Return Component (approximately 50% weighting): For 2016, the Stockholder Return Component was established by the compensation committee based on absolute stock price appreciation of our stock on a year-over-year basis as measured by the Company's stock price at the end of 2015 and 2016.
 The compensation committee believes this is an appropriate goal as it reinforces alignment with shareholders and ensures that creating shareholder value significantly impacts annual variable compensation.

 The year-end cash bonus award for executives was developed by multiplying the Objective Component percentage by approximately 50% of the participant's target bonus amount (predetermined percentage of base salary) together with the Stockholder Return Component percentage multiplied by approximately 50%.
-For 2015, achievement of the Objective Component percentage was determined by the compensation committee to be fully met at 100% of target on a weighted basis and the Stockholder Return Component percentage was also determined to be fully met at 100% on a weighted basis as a result of our stock price performance during 2015.
+For 2016, achievement of the Objective Component percentage was determined by the compensation committee to be substantially met and exceeded and the Stockholder Return Component percentage was determined to be not to be met as a result of our stock price performance during 2016.